kondwani-mtawali/reminders/README.md

          - cd backend

     b.
 Set up a Virtual Environment using:
-         - python3 -m venv .venv
+          1. python3 -m venv .venv
+          2. python3 source "virtualenvironmentName"/bin/activate

     c.
 Install dependencies using:
          If you are using UV:
-           - uv sync
+           1. uv sync
          Otherwise:
-           - pip install
+           2. pip install

      d.
 Run Migrations:
-           - python3 manage.py migrate
+           1. python3 manage.py migrate

      e.
 Start the Backend Server:
-           - python3 manage.py runserver
+           1. python3 manage.py runserver

 3. IMPORTANT STEP - Start a NEW Terminal for the frontend, KEEP the backend terminal running.